 When I biked up the Alaskan Highway four years later, I kept riding after I reached reached Fairbanks continuing on to Anchorage and then out to Homer, as far as one could go, then back to Anchorage and down to Haines.
 My lengthiest extension came in South America.
 Rather than flying home after riding 7,000 miles from Costa Rica to the Straits of Magellan at the bottom of the continent, I rode an extra 3,000 miles from Buenos Aires to Rio de Janeiro.
 I would have continued to the Amazon if I hadn't found a bargain flight.
 I had been gone six months and was in no hurry to return.
 And so it is on this trip, though the increasingly nasty weather is telling me maybe I ought to.

-Two nights after Danville after a day of riding in dank, misty air rain began in earnest less than an hour before dark.
+Two nights after Danville after a day of riding in dank, misty air, rain began in earnest less than an hour before dark.
 I was forced to a premature campsite in a clump of trees in the middle of a cornfield before my shoes and tights were too saturated.
-I had spotted another abandoned building down a side road, but there were residences nearby by, so I slipped into the trees across the road.
+I had spotted another abandoned building down a side road, but there were residences nearby, so I slipped into the trees across the road.
 Evidently someone saw me and called the police.
 They didn't show up until well after dark.
 I was camouflaged enough that they couldn't see me.
 Not wanting to come searching for me in the cold pelting rain, an officer addressed me on an amplified speaker, "We had a report of someone in the woods here.
 If you'd like to come out we can find a place for you to spend the night."
 He repeated the message twice more before leaving me in peace.

 Since he didn't sound overly threatening nor said anything of coming out with my hands up, I felt okay ignoring him.
 Maybe if it weren't still raining I would have taken them up on their offer, but I had no desire to walk back to the road in the rain and then have to take down my tent, getting further soaked, even if it meant a dry place for the night, whether it be at a shelter or a jail cell or someone's home and the possibility of watching Game Seven of the World Series.
-Instead, I had another peaceable, most satisfying night in my tent, using my candle for the first time to try to dry some of my gear.
+Instead, I had another peaceable, most satisfying night in my tent, using my candle for the first time for some warmth and to dry some of my gear.

 My route into Indiana intersected with the Potawatomi Trail of Death, a forced march of the last 859 members of the tribe from Indiana to Kansas in 1838, sanctioned by the Indian Removal Act of 1830.
 Forty members of the group died, mostly women and children.
 That paled compared to the more than 4,000 who died on the much better known Trail of Tears further south, but those deaths were spread out over nearly twenty years of forced relocations of multiple tribes in Florida, Georgia, Alabama and other southern states.